AbdelrahmanSalem9/Functions-Plotter/README.md

  - pip install tk

 # Notes
-- The input function should be defined in continous range eg 1/x can't be defined with 0
+- The input function should be defined in continous range eg 1/x can't be defined with 0 or log2(x) with 0
 - All snips of the program and test functions included in the img folder, I tried to test all possible functions randomly but due to eval function maybe unexpected happens with test some functions

 # Run